 3+2

-Here are some of the key differences between the Console and Script panes in RStudio:
+The key differences between the Console and Script panes in RStudio:

 Console | Script |